 But fielding woes would always bring Hickman back to earth.
 There was talk by some that many of shortstop Johnny Gochnauer's staggering 98 errors were thanks to Charlie's poor play at first base.
 Although Hickman fielded decently when installed at second base in 1904, manager Bill Armour continued a running feud with him, finding fault with his fielding, his batting stance, and so on.
 Hickman claimed that he got along with Armour at first, but then became his whipping boy.
 "Still I persevered," Hick later related, "for the Cleveland fans appeared to appreciate my work.
 They called me 'Cheerful Hick,' but no one can tell of the misery that I had to put in with this man Armour."

 Late in the 1904 season Cleveland, much to the dismay of its fans, sent Hickman off to Detroit for Charlie Carr and Fritz Buelow.
 After struggling at the plate and in the field for Detroit in 1905, and again tangling with Armour (now managing the Tigers), he was sold to Washington, where he remained for one complete season and parts of two others.
 He was the team's leading hitter, but his defensive woes continued.
 On September 29, 1905, Hickman entered the record books again when he had a five-error game at second base.
 While playing in the nation's capital he continued his friendship with Roosevelt and often visited the White House.
-During these years he co-owned and operated a sporting goods store during these years that was frequented by the president's sons; he also attended classes at George Washington University.
+During these years he co-owned and operated a sporting goods store that was frequented by the president's sons; he also attended classes at George Washington University.